You can make money writing Kindle fiction. You can even make money writing short stories — your fiction can be as long, or as short, as you choose.

 Talking about writing short stories takes longer than writing them.
 Think of a character, and a situation, and start writing.
 Once you’ve finished writing, you can edit your story.

 Aim to write a story somewhere between 5,000 and 10,000 words.
-Check MarlaB’s strategy for pricing.
+Tip: enroll your story in KDP Select.

 Writing short stories is a lot of fun.
 They don’t take much time, and they can be very profitable.